yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 `Havoc/client/Modules/etw`

-Following this, we wrote the python script that will be associated with our module.
+Following this, we wrote the following python script that will be associated with our module.

 Let's take a look at it.

 ```
 from havoc import Demon, RegisterCommand